Skip to content

 export default config;

-If that’s not correct or in some way doesn’t work, you can override this behavior in your Knip configuration:
+You can still override this behavior in your Knip configuration:

 knip.json